Rogdham/pyzstd/index.rst

     Zstd training mode can be used to tune the algorithm for a selected type of data.
 Training is achieved by providing it with a few samples (one file per sample).
 The result of this training is stored in a file called "dictionary", which must be loaded before compression and decompression.

-    See the FAQ in `this file <https://github.com/facebook/zstd/blob/release/lib/zdict.h>`_ for details.
+    See the FAQ in `this file <https://github.com/facebook/zstd/blob/dev/lib/zdict.h>`_ for details.

+    **Advanced dictionary training**
+    Pyzstd module only uses zstd library's stable API.
+The stable API only exposes two dictionary training functions that corresponding to :py:func:`train_dict` and :py:func:`finalize_dict`.

+    If want to adjust advanced training parameters, you may use zstd's CLI program, it has entries to zstd library's experimental API.

 .. py:class:: ZstdDict